wildanfaz/wildanfaz/README.md

 # Hi, I'm Muhamad Wildan Faz! 👋

 ## 🚀 About Me
-I am a junior backend developer at Privy.
+I am a junior backend developer.
 My job involves maintaining server-side applications, databases, and APIs.
 Proficient in Go programming language and have a strong understanding of RESTful API design and database architecture.
 Dedicated to writing clean, scalable, and maintainable code that meets project requirements.

 ## 💼 Work Experience